roofrack/tmux-session-maker/README.md

 - Just run the executable `tmsetupNewSession` in the terminal

-- Enter a file (use tab completion) in your project to edit (the session name and session_file_name are derived from this filename you just entered)
+- Enter a file to edit (use tab completion)

 - run `tmdeleteSessionNames` to terminate all tmux sessions and give the option to delete the saved set-up-session files